 That means the penta-lens camera setup on the back of the device will likely look very similar.
 It’s possible the lenses and other related hardware could get some upgrades, but the overall look will likely be the same.

-If that ends up being the case, the display bezels of the Nokia 9.1 will likely be much smaller than what we saw on the Nokia 9, which had a large forehead and even larger chin.
+This would also mean the display bezels of the Nokia 9.2 could likely be much smaller than what we saw on the Nokia 9, which had a large forehead and even larger chin.

 The in-display fingerprint sensor will also still be around, as it would seem a step backward to put a rear- or side-mounted fingerprint sensor on the Nokia 9 follow-up.